markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/value & values.md

 <br>
 <ul style="list-style-type: decimal; margin-left: 20px;">

-- Review and potentially increase financial aid and scholarship offerings to better support students in need.
+- Conduct a thorough review of tuition and fees to ensure they align with the quality of education and services provided.
-- Enhance administrative support by providing additional training for advisors and ensuring they are knowledgeable and responsive to student inquiries.
+- Enhance financial aid offerings and improve transparency around costs and billing.
-- Foster a stronger sense of community and school spirit through more inclusive events and activities that engage the entire student body.
+- Implement a robust system for evaluating and improving the quality of education across all departments.
-- Implement a more transparent and effective approach to handling diversity and inclusion issues, ensuring that all students feel represented and supported.
+- Reassess the online learning infrastructure and support to ensure it meets student needs and expectations.
-- Improve the response to hate crimes and safety concerns by establishing clear protocols and communication channels for reporting and addressing such incidents.
+- Foster a more cohesive campus culture by promoting school spirit and community-building activities.
-- Offer more robust support for students with disabilities, including accessible facilities and academic accommodations.
+- Reevaluate housing and dining options to make them more affordable and appealing to students.
-- Reevaluate the enforcement of drug and alcohol policies to ensure consistency and fairness, while also providing education and resources for substance abuse prevention.
+- Streamline administrative processes to be more responsive and efficient in addressing student concerns.
-- Increase transparency regarding the use of tuition fees and actively involve students in discussions about university reforms and budget allocations.
+- Develop initiatives to support diversity and inclusion, ensuring all students feel valued and respected.

 </ul>
     </Tab>